 Truth is most radios are about as waterproof as your television.
 Electronic components and water just don’t mix.
 Then along comes a group of water resistant models.
 These radios are not waterproof, but are far superior in water resistance, and worth of mentioning.

-Motorola CP110 is rated IP55 for moisture protection.
+Motorola XPR3300e is rated IP67 for moisture protection.
 Unlike other two-way radios, the back half of this radio is the battery pack.
 There are no openings to get inside the radio or see the component board.
 Being more of a sealed unit is what gives this radio the advantage over moisture.
-The IP55 rating tells us this radio has been successfully tested for exposure to sprayed or misted water, and passed the test.
-In the basic business radio category, this radio is rated better than the others for this type of moisture resistance.
+The IP67 rating tells us this radio has been tested for Immersion, up to 1 meter (3 ft 3 in) depth for 30 minutes, and passed the test.
 Additionally this radio is much better at keeping dust, dirt, and humidity out.

-And yet a step better in water resistance… the Motorola EX560 is rated IP67 submersible.
-This radio, when used with the appropriate IP67 rated battery, passed tests submersing it in one meter of fresh water for up to 30 minutes.
+And yet a step better in water resistance… the Motorola XPR7350e is rated IP68 submersible.
+This radio, when used with the appropriate IP68 rated battery, passed tests submersing it in one meter of fresh water for longer than 30 minutes.
 While we don’t recommend trying this at home, this radio is the closest to waterproof you will find in the Motorola line.
 If you work in extreme conditions, this radio may be the one for you.
-Click this link to see the EX560 brochure, which describes more about the radio.
+Click this link to see the XPR7000 series brochure, which describes more about the radio.

-Depending on your radio model there may also be an IP57 rated remote speaker mic available.
+Depending on your radio model there may also be a water-resistant remote speaker mic available.
 These are also rated to be moisture and/or water resistant.
-If you have lost radios or accessories to moisture, you should consider getting IP55, IP57 or IP67 rated radios/accessories with your next purchase.
+If you have lost radios or accessories to moisture, you should consider getting IP67 or IP68 rated radios/accessories with your next purchase.

 And we would be amiss if we did not mention some basic information on what to do if your radio encounters water: